Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Poincar e basis on the real line

 In the GSA context, the weight $\wlin$ was first considered in \cite{Song}, where the authors develop some applications for models involving probability measures for which $\wlin$ is computed explicitly.
 It was further investigated in \cite{HerediaWeightPoincare}, where it is shown that this weight is particularly well suited for models exhibiting linear trends. \cite{HerediaWeightPoincare} also provides a numerical method to approximate $\wlin$, enabling its practical use for any probability measure $\mu\in \probClass$.
 The idea of such a method is simple.
 One first solves numerically the Cauchy problem that we obtain after multiplying $\rho$ with both sides of \eqref{eq:wlin}, followed by differentiation:

 and then divide the approximated solution of $\wlin\, \rho$ by $\rho$.
-The resulting approximated weight is very accurate as seen in \cite{HerediaWeightPoincare}, at least when using the Runge-Kutta 4 method to solve \eqref{eq:cauchy_problem_wlin} (see \textit{e.g.} \cite{BurdenNumerical}).
+This approach avoids using numerical integration to compute the anti-derivative in \eqref{eq:wlin} for multiple values $x\in (a,b)$, which would imply a higher computational cost.
+The resulting approximated weight is very accurate as seen in \cite{HerediaWeightPoincare}, at least when using the Runge-Kutta~4 method to solve \eqref{eq:cauchy_problem_wlin} (see \textit{e.g.} \cite{BurdenNumerical}).
 Then the Poincar\'e basis functions are also well approximated, using a finite element discretization as mentioned in the preceding section.
-This is illustrated in the left plot in Figure \ref{fig:PoincareBasis_wlin} in the case of the uniform distribution, whose eigenfunctions coincide with the Legendre polynomials.
+This is illustrated in the left plot in Figure~\ref{fig:PoincareBasis_wlin} in the case of the uniform distribution, whose eigenfunctions coincide with the Legendre polynomials.
 The plot on the right displays the approximated eigenfunctions associated to a truncated exponential distribution, for which closed-form expressions are not available.